Zindagi Na Milegi Dobara

-Zindagi Na Milegi Dobara was initially planned to release on 27 May 2011, but technical problems with post-production work led to the release being postponed to 24 June, and again to 15 July that year.
-The film had a worldwide release on 1,800 screens and was a commercial success grossing ₹1.53 billion and received widespread critical acclaim for its direction, story, screenplay, music, humor, cinematography and performances of the ensemble cast.
+It was filmed across Spain, India and the United Kingdom on a budget of ₹45 crore.
+The music and background score were composed by Shankar–Ehsaan–Loy with lyrics written by Javed Akhtar.
+Zindagi Na Milegi Dobara was initially planned to release on 27 May 2011, but technical problems with post-production work led to the release being postponed to 24 June, and again to 15 July of that year.
+The film had a worldwide release on 1,800 screens and was a commercial success grossing ₹1.53 billion and received critical acclaim for its direction, story, screenplay, music, dark humor, cinematography and performances of the ensemble cast.

-At the 57th Filmfare Awards, Zindagi Na Milegi Dobara received a leading 13 nominations, including Best Actor (Hrithik Roshan), Best Supporting Actor (Abhay Deol) and Best Supporting Actress (Kalki Koechlin), and won a leading 7 awards, including Best Film, Best Film (Critics), Best Director (Zoya Akhtar) and Best Supporting Actor (Farhan Akhtar).
-Additionally, at the 59th National Film Awards, it won 2 awards – Best Choreography (Bosco-Caesar for "Senorita") and Best Audiography (Baylon Fonseca).
-The film is now available on Netflix and Amazon Prime Video.
+The film is widely regarded as one of Farhan Akhtar's finest acting performances, with particularly praise for his dialogue delivery and comic timing.
+At the 57th Filmfare Awards, Zindagi Na Milegi Dobara received a leading 13 nominations, and won a leading seven awards, including Best Film, Best Film (Critics), Best Director and Best Supporting Actor (Farhan Akhtar).
+Additionally, at the 59th National Film Awards, it won two awards – Best Choreography (Bosco-Caesar for "Señorita") and Best Audiography (Baylon Fonseca).